A Dream Come True

 These results were the perfect case of serendipity; we had already been using Jilungin Dreaming Tea for years ourselves due to its wonderful effects.
 It appears to be an adaptogen, promoting both mental stimulation and relaxation, encouraging delta sleep waves and resulting in interesting and instructionary dreams, which has gained it something of a shamanic reputation.

 “We drink it regularly and it works like a tonic on the body” says Marion, regarding Jilungin’s effects.
 “It alkalizes the system, gives us energy during daylight and wonderful sleeps at night.
 We harvest the long leaf variety which is a lovely golden colour and works as an elixir or general tonic, the colour speaks for itself!
-There has also been some results for people who suffer from insomnia and migraine headaches.
+There have also been some results for people who suffer from insomnia and migraine headaches.
 The sap or gim is the most potent medicine and Nyul Nyul people suck it like lollies.
 It is the life blood of the plant and traditionally highly prized for its deep healing abilities.
 It is a Terminalia, the same as the Gubinge tree, and only grows in the top end of Australia.
 We are at the educational stage with use, as far as we know Bruno holds the knowledge and he wants to pass his knowledge on now.
 This is the purpose of Twin Lakes Cultural Park – to share knowledge.
-Twin Lakes is a very rich area for Jilungin, it doesn't grow everywhere on the Dampier Peninsular.
+Twin Lakes is a very rich area for Jilungin, it doesn't grow everywhere on the Dampier Peninsula.
 We need to train people how to harvest it without damaging the plants.
 We are working very hard to save trees as they are fire prone so a lot of our time whilst harvesting is also spent restoring the forest.
 We'll be heading out again tomorrow to harvest more Jilungin.
 This is Jilungin season now.
 We follow Nyul Nyul's six seasons at Twin Lakes."

 As with almost everything around The Cannabis Co, when we showed people The Jilungin they freaked out.
 “You can’t sell alcohol with Aboriginal artwork!
 You can’t even make alcohol with Indigenous Australian ingredients, it’s exploitative, and probably unethical!
 And you‘re going to release it on Invasion Day weekend?
 ARE YOU CRAZY!?”.